pre-vert/Borrowable-limit-order-book/FUNCTIONS.md

 Inputs :

-- \_takenOrderId id of the order to be taken
+- `_takenOrderId`: id of the order to be taken
-- \_takenQuantity quantity of assets taken from the order
+- `_takenQuantity`: quantity of assets taken from the order

 Tasks: